pm67nz/hpc_training/lessons/01-setup.md

 ```

-To specify you ssh key use:
+To specify the ssh key, use:

 ```
 scp -i ~/.ssh/pan_rsa_key <path_to_files> your_username@login.uoa.nesi.org.nz:<destination_path>